Live Content: The Ultimate Guide To Grow An Engaged Audience

 Investing resources into live content is worthwhile because it can give an exceptional return.

-• 69% of viewers are likely to buy a ticket for an even after watching a live event.
+• 69% of viewers are likely to buy a ticket even after watching a live event.

-• 54% of people want to see more video from their favorite brands.
+• 54% of people want to see more videos from their favorite brands.

 • Consumers view live video 10 times longer than non-live video.